How many labelers do you have? A closer look at gold-standard labels: Label aggregation and misspecified model

 Theorem~\ref{theorem:multilabel-asymptotics} exhibits two dependencies: the first on the link error terms $\E[\linkerr(Z)^2]$---essentially, a bias term---and the second on the rescaled average variance $\frac{1}{m} \E[\wb{v}(Z)]$.
 So the multi-label estimator recovers an optimal $O(1/m)$ covariance if the link errors are negligible, but if they are not, then it necessarily has $O(1)$ asymptotic covariance.
 The next corollary highlights how things simplify.
 In the well-specified case that $\sigma$ is symmetric and $\sigma = \wb{\sigma}\opt$, the zero of the gap function~\eqref{eqn:h-m-func} is evidently $t_m = t\opt = \ltwo{\theta\opt}$, the error term $\linkerr(Z) = 0$, and $v_j(Z) = \sigma\opt(t\opt Z)(1 - \sigma\opt(t\opt Z))$, and by symmetry, $\sigma'(t) = \sigma'(-t)$ so that $\hessfunc(Z) = \sigma'(t\opt Z)$: \begin{corollary}[The well-specified case] Let the conditions above hold.
 Then

 \end{corollary}

-\paragraph{Asymptotic normality with majority vote.} When we use the majority vote estimators, the asymptotics are a bit different: there is no immediate improvement as the number of labelers $m$ increases, because there is no averaging to reduce variance, even in a ``well-specified'' case.
-Though, as we shall see, the asymptotic covariance does decrease as $m$ grows, but the dependence is more subtle. \begin{theorem} Let Assumptions~\ref{assumption:x-decomposition} and~\ref{assumption:model-link} hold, and let $\what{\theta}_n = \mve$ be the general majority vote estimator~\eqref{eqn:general-estimators}.
+\paragraph{Asymptotic normality with majority vote.} When we use the majority vote estimators, the asymptotics differ: there is no averaging to reduce variance as $m$ increases, even in a ``well-specified'' case.
+The asymptotic variance does (typically) decrease as $m$ grows, but at a slower rate, roughly related to the fraction of data where there is ``signal'', as we discuss briefly following Corollary~\ref{cor:lowd-majority-vote-m}. \begin{theorem} Let Assumptions~\ref{assumption:x-decomposition} and~\ref{assumption:model-link} hold, and let $\what{\theta}_n = \mve$ be the general majority vote estimator~\eqref{eqn:general-estimators}.
 Let $t_m$ be the zero of the gap function~\eqref{eqn:h-m-func}, solving $h_{t\opt,m} (t) = 0$.
-Then $\what{\theta}_n \cas \theta\opt_L = t_m u\opt$, and for $\what{u}_n = \what{\theta}_n / \ltwos{\what{\theta}_n}$, we have
+Then $\what{\theta}_n \cas \theta\opt_L = t_m u\opt$, and $\what{u}_n = \what{\theta}_n / \ltwos{\what{\theta}_n}$ satisfies

 \end{theorem}